HOW TO PLANK A WALL THE EASY WAY! Hope this inspires you to create great accent walls in your home!!!!

 As much as I like the shiplap, I really didn’t want to cut plywood into strips and balance a coin between boards, it just seemed like too much work.
 I also didn’t want to spend the money on shiplap so I came up with a much quicker and less expensive alternative.
 I used Cedar shingles.
 The “real” shiplap boards cost $8.22/each, and that wasn’t in the budget.
 This entire bathroom cost $40.

-A bundle of cedar shingle only cost $9.98 and four bundles did the entire bathroom.
+A bundle of cedar shingle only costs $9.98 and four bundles did the entire bathroom.
 Not to mention they smell good.

 Here’s what they look like.

 Here is the cedar wall raw and unpainted.
 You could always leave the cedar wall like this or you can paint them and give it a Key West look like I did.